jinyang10/CareSync-Medical-Center/README.md

 # Luma Health

-A full-stack hospital appointment and admin management system.
+A full-stack hospital appointment and admin management system (in development).

 Luma Health is a real-world healthcare web app: patients can book appointments and manage their profiles; staff can run clinic operations from a role-based admin dashboard.
-It is a portfolio project built with a modern AI-assisted workflow — draft with an LLM, then read, understand, and refine the code like a senior engineer.
+It is a portfolio project built with a modern AI-assisted workflow.

 **Status:** Frontend in progress.
 Layout, design system, and core UI components are in place.
 No database or authentication yet.